Para obtener el documento conteniendo la información en español, oprima aquí.

 East San Rafael is characterized by densely populated neighborhoods and high parking demands, making parking a daily challenge.
-Last year, City Council supported a 6-month study to evaluate existing East San Rafael parking conditions and better prepare parking solutions the City could implement.
+Several years ago the City Council supported a 6-month study to evaluate existing East San Rafael parking conditions and better prepare parking solutions the City could implement.
 The study showed parking occupancy rates to be well over 100%, meaning some cars were not parking according to parking regulations.
 During the study, the City worked closely with residents and businesses compiling feedback and suggestions from surveys and public meetings – including a large public meeting at the Albert J. Boro Community Center – on possible parking solutions.
 The study identified both short, medium, and long-term solutions – classified based on their time and ease to implement.
 Based on feedback from the community and studied successful examples in other communities, the City is first pursuing a short-term strategy of implementing time-limited parking.

 - Residential zones (24-hour limits): Canal, Bahia, and Spinnaker & Baypoint neighborhoods